 Bayview Foundation, Inc.

 Bayview Foundation’s guiding purpose is to facilitate families as they meet their needs, realize their dreams and make contributions to the community.
 Together, Bayview Foundation and Bayview Townhouse residents created a people proven model of successful, dynamic cooperation that works.
-The mission of Bayview Foundation is to provide housing, human service, arts appreciation and cultural awareness.
-These key elements evolved from over twenty-five years of experience in the business of neighborhood development.
+The Bayview Foundation supports its culturally diverse, low-income families in realizing their aspirations by providing affordable housing, fostering cultural pride, and building community through the arts, education, and recreation.
+These key elements evolved from over forty years of experience in the business of neighborhood development.
 We are a good neighbor, nestled amidst downtown Madison’s government, health care and educational complexes.

 1966 – Bayview Foundation is established to develop Bayview Townhouses